Benjamin-Loison/MathInFoLy19/README.md

 PS0: Some data may be missing like tests, PDF... (quite a mess after such a week)

-PS1: Required glucose SAT-solver for running (may be glucose static (parallel version) depending on the code version)
+PS1: This project requires glucose SAT-solver for running (may be glucose static (parallel version) depending on the code version)

 Credits: